ykwei7/Track-O/docs/UserGuide.md

 * `INDEX` refers to the index number tagged to each tutee in the tutee list.
 * `INDEX` must be within the size of the tutee list and **must be a positive integer** 1, 2, 3, …
 * `LESSON_INDEX` must be within the size of the tutee's lesson list and **must be a positive integer** 1, 2, 3, …
+* If the payment amount exceeds $100,000 after adding the lesson fees, Track-O returns and error message.
 Examples:
 * `payment 1 lesson/1`
 * `payment 1 lesson/2`